vita-epfl/CrowdNav/README.md

 ### Phase
 Environment has different setup for different phases and the behavior of policy also depends what phase it is in.
+#### Simulated data
-* Train: environment randomly initialized the position and goal for pedestrians and RL policy uses epsilon-greedy to stabilize the training.
+* Train: environment randomly initialized the position and goal for pedestrians (on a circle) and RL policy uses epsilon-greedy to stabilize the training.
 * Val: environment is the same as train, but RL policy doesn't use epsilon-greedy.
 * Test: environment has some fixed test cases and RL policy doesn't use epsilon-greed.
+#### Trajnet data
+* Train: environment set the pedestrian positions according to the train split of one dataset
+* Val: environment set the pedestrian positions according to the val split of the same dataset
+* Test: environment set the pedestrian positions according to the val split of another dataset

 ### Evaluation
 The success rate, collision rate and extra time to reach goal are used to measure